Published in Non-Clinical

 4. High complexity

-• RT/LT for right and left eye/lid as well as E1-E4 modifiers to differentiate right and left as well as inferior and superior lids.
+• RT/LT for right and left eye/lid as well as E1 to E4 modifiers to differentiate right and left as well as inferior and superior lids.

 • In order to be reimbursed for the office visit, you must add a -24 modifier to the office visit when submitting a claim to the insurance carrier.

-• -25 modifier is used when performing two separate and unrelated procedures on the same day.
+• The -25 modifier is used when performing two separate and unrelated procedures on the same day.

-• -55 modifier is necessary when you co-manage a surgical procedure with a surgeon and only perform the post-op care.
+• The -55 modifier is necessary when you co-manage a surgical procedure with a surgeon and only perform the post-operative care.

 The third most commonly made error involves improper credentialing, or submitting claims prior to being fully credentialed for an insurance panel.

 It is critical before credentialing that you decide if you will be a sole proprietor or corporation.
-I strongly encourage you to seek proper legal advice from an attorney before beginning the credentialing process.
+I strongly encourage you to seek proper legal advice from an attorney before beginning the credentialing process for your practice.

-It is just as essential that you not see patients on a particular plan until your application has been processed and approved.
+It is just as essential that you avoid seeing patients on a particular plan until your application has been processed and approved.
 In the case of Medicare, where you can backdate claims, you must establish a starting date prior to seeing Medicare patients.
 The starting date is typically the date they begin processing your application.

-Medicare allows you to submit a claim within one year of the date of service to receive full reimbursement, however, if you submit a Medicare claim after 12 months then it will be denied and you may only collect from the patient the 20% of the exam fee that Medicare does not cover.
-Other carriers may have timely filing deadlines as short as 60 days from the date of service so be sure to determine the deadline and submit your claims accordingly.
+Medicare allows you to submit a claim within 1 year of the date of service to receive full reimbursement; however, if you submit a Medicare claim after 12 months, then it will be denied, and you may only collect from the patient the 20% of the exam fee that Medicare does not cover.
+Other carriers may have timely filing deadlines as short as 60 days from the date of service, so be sure to determine the deadline and submit your claims accordingly.

 Can you be penalized for under-billing?

-You’re not likely to receive penalties by most insurance carriers, but you will consistently lose fee revenue for every under-coded exam.
-The average doctor may be losing an average of $30 per claim for under coding their exams.
+You’re not likely to receive penalties from most insurance carriers, but you will consistently lose fee revenue for every under-coded exam.
+The average doctor may be losing an average of $30 per claim for under-billing their exams.

-Many medical insurance carriers do not reimburse for medically necessary contact lenses; therefore, I suggest you inform the patient they will be financially liable for the lenses ahead of time.
+Many medical insurance carriers do not reimburse for medically necessary contact lenses; therefore, I suggest you inform the patient they will be financially liable for the lens materials and office visits ahead of time.
 You can contact each insurance company to inquire about reimbursements, but it is better to set expectations ahead of time.

 In what situations is it appropriate to bill for left and right lids separately?